Back to Learning Center

 oung Asian mother sitting on the floor in the bedroom reading book to little daughter, enjoying family bonding time together at home

-The last child support adjustment was done in 2013 when the current amount of $8,550 per month was established.
-Effective September 1, 2019, the new net resources “cap” has been set at $9,200 per month.
-Net resources are calculated by deducting social security and federal income taxes, state income tax, union dues, expenses for the cost of health and dental insurance (or cash medical support for health and dental insurance), and (if the payor does not pay social security taxes), nondiscretionary retirement plan contributions.
-This new cap is approximately $12,000 gross income per month or $144,000 per year.
+The most recent change to the child support cap in Texas came in 2019, when the previous net resources limit of $8,550 per month was raised to $9,200 per month.
+A person’s net resources are calculated by deducting Social Security and federal income taxes, state income tax, union dues, expenses for the cost of health and dental insurance (or cash medical support for health and dental insurance), and (if the payor does not pay Social Security taxes) nondiscretionary retirement plan contributions.
+The Texas child support cap of $9,200 per month in net resources is roughly equivalent to a gross income of $12,000 per month or $144,000 per year.
+Consequently, an individual earning $200,000 per year would, by default, owe the same monthly child support as someone earning $144,000 annually.

 Modifying a Child Support Order

-If you already have an existing child support order, the new guidelines enable the parent receiving child support to file a modification to seek an increase in child support.
-If the party paying child support earns above the new ‘cap’ then the court will likely recalculate the monthly child support obligation.
+If you already have an existing child support order, the parent receiving child support may be able to file a modification to seek an increase in child support.
+If the party paying child support earns above the new cap, then the court will likely recalculate the monthly child support obligation.

 Calculating child support is specific to each case based on a number of factors that must be considered.
 Seeking the expertise of a family law attorney is advised prior to trying to negotiate or modify an existing child support order.